How To Protect Yourself Against Cash App Scams

 Since COVID-19, government relief payment scams have been on the rise.
 A scammer might create a fraudulent grant or government program to swindle Cash App users out of money and charge victims a fee.

-Any request for personal financial information, fee payment, or a charge of any kind is a scam and should be reported to the Federal Trade Commission (FTC) and FBI’s IC3.
+Any request for personal financial information, fee payment, or a charge of any kind is a scam.
+It should be reported to the Federal Trade Commission (FTC) and FBI’s IC3.

 7. Fake account security alerts